Case Studies

 ・Arranging airline tickets for 130 people and other ground services in Japan

-As part of the measures against COVID-19, the London staff accompanying the tour brought thermometers, test kits, and other essential items.
+As part of our COVID-19 precautions, the London team traveling with the group carried thermometers, test kits, and other essentials to support on-the-ground risk response.
 If someone felt unwell, we set up a protocol that would seek immediate medical attention.
 For participants who complained of feeling unwell or tired, we were flexible in allowing for a change in activities, including taking a rest at the hotel.

 With 130 participants, the large size meant flights from London were divided into three groups.
 Since some were taking a connecting flight in Paris, France instead of direct flights to Tokyo, a sightseeing bus tour of the city was arranged during the 9-hour layover.
 This helped to make up for the longer travel time for those flying indirectly and increased their overall satisfaction.

 We organized buses for most of the transportation across Japan.
-Everyone was divided into four groups and assigned a bus where each group rode the same bus from the first to the last day of the tour.
+Participants were divided into four groups and assigned dedicated buses, with each group staying together from day one to the final day to support consistent coordination.
 This included having the same guide for each bus throughout, helping to build a closer and more friendly relationship with them.

 Participants were given some activities and dining options to encourage the group to have a more enjoyable experience in Japan.
 In the final stop in Kyoto, besides sightseeing in the city, the group had the opportunity to visit nearby places such as Uzumasa, Osaka, Nara, and other nearby locations.
 Dining options such as teppanyaki and Japanese-style izakaya were offered at some points of the tour to allow participants to select the local food and traditional Japanese flavors they wanted to enjoy.

 All participants provided information to us in advance of the tour regarding food allergies.
-We used this information to prepare cards in both English and Japanese for dining at hotels and restaurants, and coordinated to ensure there would be no issues with meals.
+Using the allergy details collected in advance, we prepared bilingual (English/Japanese) dining cards and coordinated with hotels and restaurants to prevent meal-related issues across the group.
 Despite some constraints, we carefully negotiated with each place to ensure that the group could enjoy a pleasant dining experience in Japan.

 This was JTB London's first experience with a tour group of this size to Japan during the COVID-19 pandemic.
 We faced various hurdles in creating our itinerary, such as considering how to prevent infections and check the latest procedures at customs.
 However, with the cooperation of our JTB Europe sales team and JTB Japan's Division, we were able to create and finalize an itinerary to everyone’s satisfaction.The camaraderie that developed in the group made the experience enjoyable from start to finish.
 There were emotional goodbyes to the guides and others expressing their gratitude with promises to return to Japan.
 We felt we accomplished our mission.
 JTB London will continue to provide highly satisfying trips to Japan thanks to the extensive knowledge and experience a global travel business with offices worldwide provides and our high-quality Japanese hospitality.